felipepiovezan/felipepiovezan.github.io/docs/about_me/README.md

 I'm a computer scientist and software engineer based in Toronto, Canada.

-My main area of work is compilers -- in the traditional sense of the word, not graph compilers --, particularly on the front and middle-end, with the occasional interaction on the back-end; LLVM has been part of my daily routine for the past four years.
-As such, most of the content on this blog will be related to these topics.
+My main area of work is compilers - in the traditional sense of the word, not graph compilers - particularly on the front and middle-end, with the occasional interaction on the back-end; LLVM has been part of my daily routine for the past four years.
+As such, most of the content here will be related to these topics.

-The main purpose of this blog is to practice effective technical communication.
+The main purpose of this blog is to practice effective technical communication;
-As such, if something here is confusing, I'd appreciate if you reached out and let me know!
+if something here is confusing, I'd appreciate if you reached out and let me know!

 You can find me on [Twitter], [LinkedIn] and [GitHub]